-New research suggests that sleep deprived people are actually less attractive to others.
+New research suggests that sleep deprived people are actually less attractive to others so beauty sleep maybe real.
 Not only this, but just a few night’s of poor sleep is enough to make you look more ‘ugly’ with puffy, dark circles and ‘panda eyes’ deterring people from wanting to socialise with you.

 25 University students were given a sleep tracking kit and sent home to sleep well for two nights in a row before then sleeping for just four hours for two consecutive nights.
 After both sleep sessions, researchers took make-up free photos to use in the next part of the experiment.